IST-EVA-Support/EVA_Show-Case/src/demo/weardetection/README.md

 ![showcase1-pipeline](../../../figures/showcase2-pipeline.png)

-The settings are default set relevant to this scenario and one alert require to be set.
+The settings are default set relevant to this scenario<a href="#runsh"><Note 1></a> and one alert require to be set.
 Click on the email_alert node in the pipeline and the property window will show the node properties detail at left side.
 See the figure below:

 ![emailalert-node](../../../figures/emailalert-node.png) ![emailalert-node-property](../../../figures/emailalert-node-property-showcase2.png)

 Provide an email address you want to receive from the alert for this show case in "receiver-address".
 Then press the play button ![play-button](../../../figures/play-button.png) and you will see the scenario video start to play.

+<a id="note1"></a>

+<Note 1> If your IDE can not show/add the plugin node "h264parse" or "weardetection" after loading the pygraph file, manually add it into the while list.
+The file element_list.txt will be generated after running IDE once.

+For Linux, add "+h264parse" or "+weardetection" in file : /home/USER_ACCOUNT/adlink/eva/IDE/config/element_list.txt.

+For Windows 10, add "+h264parse" or "+weardetection" in file : C:\ADLINK\eva\IDE\config\element_list.txt